 The first thing is to check that you have enough equity to be asked to re-mortgage.
 If you don’t, then you aren’t going to have to pay for a 6th year so it’s not a problem.

 If you have just struggled through to the end of the five years and can’t see how you can carry on, it may be possible to get your creditors to agree to your IVA being completed without you making any additional payments at all.
+This will need your IVA firm to propose a “variation” to your creditors because it involves changing what you originally agreed, but this is quite a common thing to happen.
 Talk to your IVA firm about this.